atchaya2916-arch/Ultrasonic-communication-system-for-alert-signaling/README.md

-# Ultrasonic Communication System for Diver–Boat Alert Signaling
+# Ultrasonic Communication System for Alert Signaling

 ## 🔹 Problem Statement
 Scuba divers lack a reliable, low-cost method to send emergency signals to surface boats.
 RF communication fails underwater due to attenuation.
 Existing solutions are expensive or manual.